Last Updated: June 8, 2021

 If anything, you can take the TorGuard free trial week and compare results.

 I put TorGuard in the mid/upper price-class.
-Their annual subscription packages, however, are below the industry average with their best offer sitting at $59.99/year.
-Keep in mind you can always search for a TorGuard coupon code as well.
+The annual subscription packages, however, are below the industry average with its best offer sitting at $59.99/year.

 TorGuard also offers Business plans, if that’s what you’re looking for.